msztylko/programming-from-ground-up/records/README.md

 First name + padding to fill 40 bytes as we assigned them for the first name.

 `.long 45` corresponds to age field.

+`.include "linux.s"` is a text substition, so contents of "linux.s" will be pasted right there in the code.

+We don't need to do similar substitions with functions:
+`ld -m elf_i386 read_record.o count_chars.o write_newline.o read_records.o -o read_records`
+as long as they are defined with `.globl` linker will be able to use them.